From spacetime thermodynamics to Weyl transverse gravity: Weyl transverse gravity from thermodynamics

 On the one hand, this method has the drawback of relying on a specific interpretation of the horizon entropy.
 On the other hand, it has the advantage of using the same (von Neumann) definition both for entropy of the horizon and of matter.
 The entanglement equilibrium approach also becomes particularly natural in the AdS/CFT paradigm~\cite{Lashkari:2014,Faulkner:2014,Faulkner:2017}, in which the entropy of a causal horizon can be manifestly accounted for in terms of von Neumann entropy (via the Ryu-Takayanagi formula~\cite{Ryu:2006}).
 However, we instead consider the completely general spacetime setting, following the seminal paper~\cite{Jacobson:2015}.

-We start with a geodesic LCD in its equilibrium state.
+Our starting point is an LCD's spatial cross-section $\Sigma_0$ at time $t=0$ (a $\left(D-1\right)$-dimensional ball) in its equilibrium state.
 It has been proposed that the appropriate local equilibrium state corresponds to a vacuum, maximally symmetric spacetime with curvature $\hat{G}^{\text{MSS}}_{\mu\nu}=-\lambda\hat{g}^{\text{MSS}}_{\mu\nu}$~\cite{Jacobson:2015} (so that, if this spacetime was a solution of the equations of motion of either general relativity or Weyl transverse gravity, $\lambda$ would correspond to the cosmological constant).
 In principle, the local value of $\lambda$ depends both on the position of the LCD and on its size parameter $l$.
 The equilibrium condition involves both the background and the value of the possible perturbations.
 This means that only a certain background corresponds to the equilibrium state.
 More explicitly, the equilibrium condition $\delta S=0$ ($S$ being the total entropy of the LCD) not only constrains the allowed perturbations, but also provides the value of $\lambda$ corresponding to the equilibrium state.
-In other words, $\lambda$ is determined by the perturbation of the corresponding state being isoentropic, i.e., the net change of the LCD's entropy due to perturbation vanishing to the first order.
+In other words, $\lambda$ is determined by the perturbation of the corresponding state being isentropic, i.e., the net change of the LCD's entropy due to perturbation vanishing to the first order.
 We determine the equilibrium $\lambda$ only at the end of our derivation, keeping its value unspecified for the time being.

 Taking the LCD in this equilibrium state, we introduce a small arbitrary perturbation of the metric $\delta\hat{g}_{\mu\nu}$ and of the matter fields, leading to a non-zero perturbation of the expectation value of the energy-momentum tensor, $\delta\langle\hat{T}^{\mu\nu}\rangle$.
 Once again, we proceed without presuming anything about the local symmetries of our setup.
 Since choosing the WTDiff symmetry group would also generically imply variations of the cosmological constant, we further allow the possibility of a small variation of the local curvature, $\delta\lambda$ (that would vanish in the Diff-invariant case).